-Producer Robert Lott of Teamwork Media group International in association with Dr. George Fraser and Dr. Jackie Mayfield are producing a four part film series shot in Egypt, Ghana, the Caribbean, South America and The United States for distribution around the world, to a major TV network(s), as well as for international theatrical exploitation.
+Producer Robert Lott of Teamwork Media group International in association with Dr. George Fraser and Dr. Jackie Mayfield are producing a ten part film series shot in Egypt, Ghana, the Caribbean, South America and The United States for distribution around the world, to a major TV network(s), as well as for international theatrical exploitation.

 “Journey of the Songhai People: The Real Roots.” touches on the issue of race and culture, history, psychology and sociology from an Afrocentric point of view for the edification of all.

 Journey details the mythology, cultural and historical legacy embodied by people of African descent that has influenced world art, music, entertainment, science, technology, social policy, electoral politics, etc. in innumerable ways.

 The series has five main hosts as “guides,” author, Egyptian Scholar and researcher, Dr. Tony Browder, the only African American man to fund an archaeological dig in Egypt.
 Ghanaian Chief & Attorney Dr. Kwa David Whitaker, founder of an African focused community school and developer of a freshman college orientation program to support students to go the long haul through participation in his Rites Of Passage program, Dr. Chike Akua, educator and national speaker on the impact of education on our children,

 Dr. George Fraser, in designing our future, explains how we can overcome our learned behavior and give us the plan of economic empowerment, Dr. Runoko Rashidi, world traveler to over 120 countries on 7 continents, chronicles our migration to and our existence throughout the world.